Menendo González: Violent death

 The wording of both Ibn Khaldun and the Chronicon suggests that Menendo died violently, probably assassinated.
 Count Munio has been suspected of arranging his assassination in order to usurp the regency.
-If so, he was foiled by the queen-mother, Elvira García, who proclaimed the fourteen-year-old Alfonso to be of age to assume the responsibilities of government.
+If so, he was foiled by the queen-mother, Elvira García, who proclaimed the fourteen-year-old Alfonso V to be of age to assume the responsibilities of government.
 Around 1013, Alfonso married Elvira Menéndez, Gonzalo's daughter.
 She gave birth to a son, Vermudo III, who succeeded him on the throne, and a daughter, Sancha, who married Count Ferdinand of Castile and passed the Leonese throne on to him.
 Elvira Menéndez died on 2 December 1022.
 In 1014 Alfonso V confirmed all the possessions of the monastery of Guimarães, which had been founded by Menendo's grandmother, Mumadona Díaz.

 Viking attack?

 It has been suggested that Menendo was perhaps killed defending Portugal from a Viking raid.
 According to the later Icelandic saga Heimskringla, the Vikings under Olaf Haraldsson attacked Gunnvaldsborg, possibly to be identified as a descriptive toponym meaning "city of González" (in Latin *Gundisalvus-burgus) and indicating Tui, which was within Menendo's dukedom and is independently known to have been destroyed by Vikings about this time.
 There is a Latin document of 1024 that bears the rubric Tudensis sedes post Normannorum vastationem Ecclesiae Divi Jacobi attributa: "the see of Tui was assigned to the church of Santiago after being laid waste by the Northmen".
 In the words of the Heimskringla:

 He [Olaf] conquered the castle called Gunnvaldsborg—it was large and old—and there he captured the earl who was in command there, called Geirfith.
 Then he had a meeting with the townspeople and imposed a ransom on them for freeing the earl—twelve thousand gold shillings; and that sum was paid by the townspeople as he had demanded.
 As says Sigvat: